broxus/everscale-jrpc/README.md

   ```
   </details>

+### `getAccountsByCodeHash`

-### `getAccountsByCodeHash` - retrieves a list of accounts that have a specific code
+This method is used to retrieve a list of accounts that have a specific code
 hash.
 The method takes two parameters: a code hash and a limit on the number of
 accounts to retrieve.
 The method also takes an optional third parameter, a
 continuation token, which can be used to retrieve additional accounts beyond the